Monday (Reykjavik) to Saturday (Reykjavik)

 Check out from the room.
 Luggage can be left at the hotel.

-Guided boat trip to the Qooroq Ice Fjord.
-A boat trip among
+Boat trip to the Qooroq Ice Fjord.
+A boat trip among icebergs

-icebergs of all colours, sizes and shapes.
-When the glacier
+of all colours, sizes and shapes.
+When the glacier is in view,

-is in view, the boat engine is stopped, so you can enjoy the
+the boat engine is stopped, so you can enjoy the absolute

-absolute silence and a drink chilled with glacier ice - more
+silence and a drink chilled with glacier ice - more than 1000

 Departure to Reykjavik or Copenhagen (check in one hour before).